Silver Quarters

 Modern silver-proof quarters, such as the 50 State Quarters issue and later the America the Beautiful Quarters Program, have been popular among collectors and investors since their introduction.
 The 50 State Quarters series, which ran from 1999 to 2008, featured unique designs for each of the 50 U.S. states.
 The America the Beautiful series, which began in 2010, features national parks and notable sites.

 While circulating quarters are copper-nickel clad, the U.S. Mint also issued silver proof versions of these coins.
-These proof quarters comprise 90% silver and 10% copper, the same alloy as pre-1965 silver quarters.
+These proof quarters are composed of 90% silver and 10% copper, the same alloy as pre-1965 silver quarters.

 Silver coins are struck with special dies and treated planchets to create a mirror-like finish.
 Due to their intrinsic value, higher quality, and limited mintage, silver proofs are more valuable than regular circulating coins.
 They also appeal to collectors.
 As collector’s items, their value can exceed the mere silver value, depending on the demand for specific designs or sets.